kivy/kivy/doc/sources/guide/android.rst

 <https://github.com/kivy/pyjnius>`_, and has its `own documentation
 <http://pyjnius.readthedocs.org/en/latest/>`__.

-Here is a simple example showing pyjnius' ability to access the normal Android vibration API, the same result of the plyer code above::
+Here is a simple example showing Pyjnius' ability to access the normal Android vibration API, the same result of the plyer code above::